Written by landlords! Tried and true strategies for finding a home.

 1. Give yourself time!
 There are plenty of dog friendly landlords out there, but it can several weeks to find the rental you need.
 So plan ahead and be resourceful and persistent.

 2. Understand the landlord's situation.
-Many have had bad experiences with dogs - expensive damage, noise, neighbor complaints, etc. Don't get angry or defensive when they decline.
+Many have had bad experiences with dogs - expensive damage, noise, neighbor complaints, etc. Try not to come across as angry or defensive when they decline.
 Your calm, can-do attitude can make all the difference in helping a property owner decide if he wants to hear the solutions you're going to offer him.